svn2github/dotnetzip/Readme.txt

 People opening the project ask me: what's the password to this .pfx file?
 Where's the .snk file?

-Here's the problem; if I give everyone the password to the PFX file or the .snk file, then anyone can go and build a modified DotNetZip.dll, and sign it with my key, and apply the same version number.
+Here's the problem; those files contain my private key. if I give everyone the password to the PFX file or the .snk file, then anyone can go and build a modified DotNetZip.dll, and sign it with my key, and apply the same version number.
 This means there could be multiple distinct assemblies with the same signature.
 This is obviously not good.

 Since I don't release the ability to sign DLLs with my key, the DLL signed with my key is guaranteed to be from me only.
 If anyone wants to modify the project and party on it, they have a couple
 options:
   - sign the assembly themselves, using their own key.
   - produce a modified, unsigned assembly

 In either case it is not the same as the assembly I am shipping, therefore it should not be signed with the same key.

 mmkay?

 As for those options above, here is some more detail:

   1. If you want a strong-named assembly, then create your own PFX file and .snk file and modify the appropriate projects to use those new files.

   2. If you don't need a strong-named assembly, then remove all the signing from the various projects.